KiyaiB/Diverse-Diaries/README.md

-Open the project on vs code or your desired editor.
+-Open the project on vs code or your desired editor.

-Open the project on live Server.
+-Open the project on live Server.

 # Development Server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.